 Kakashi’s mouth, already pre-obscured, didn’t have to worry about observers.
 “Oh?”

 The humor, a permanent feature until now, dropped out of Ginta’s face.
 It made his sharp angles stand out, much like when you ignored the shine of a diamond to focus on its cutting edge.
 “My grandfather is hosting a small tea ceremony on Friday.
 His good friend Shimura Danzou will be there.
 That’s not unusual.
 What is is that Shibata Tomohiro is invited.
 I’m working on whether I can safely eavesdrop.
 I could probably get it excused as youthful stupidity if I got caught, and they’ll probably shield the fuck out of their meeting in any event, so I might not be able to get anything even if I didn’t get caught.
 But I would very much like to know what the Crow and the Eagle want to discuss with the Vulture.”
 He folded his arms.
 “I imagine Minato-sama would like to know, too.”

-But Shibata, as far as Kakashi knew, had been Minato’s personal choice.
-And was good at his job, trusted in his role, liked by his subordinates — and Raidou, of all people.
-He remained in his position, which meant he had either proven his worth — or, like Kuroda, like Danzou, there was something else keeping him there.
+Shibata had held his position as the Head of T&I for at least eight years, preceding Minato’s appointment as Hokage.
+He’d been a personal selection by the Sandaime, after a quiet scandal had required the swift and permanent removal of his predecessor.
+As far as Kakashi knew, he was good at his job, trusted in his role, liked by his subordinates — and Raidou, of all people.
+He remained in his position, which meant he had either proven his worth to Minato — or, like Kuroda, like Danzou, there was something else keeping him there.

 Ginta’s grandfather, on the other hand, was a known supporter of the village’s old methods, its previous leaders, Danzou’s salt-and-burn approach to warfare.
 And a smart man, which presented a few immediate options to Kakashi’s mind: